Literary Fiction Genres

 A few 'historical whodunits' cast famous individuals as the investigator.

 Inverted or Howdunit novels begin with the reader witnessing the murder, thus the plot revolves around how the perpetrator will be caught.
 R. Austin Freeman's 1912 novella "The Singing Bone" launched this subgenre.
 Anthony B. Cox (as Francis Iles) wrote Malice Aforethought, another early example.
 Cox/Iles's novel Before the Fact was filmed by Alfred Hitchcock as Suspicion.
-Several TV shows, such as Criminal Minds and Law and Order, Criminal Intent have a similar approach.
+Several popular TV shows, such as Criminal Minds, Law and Order, and Criminal Intent have a similar approach.

 Usually the protagonist in these stories is a lawyer or court official who solves a case him-or-herself, while the stubborn (or corrupt) police are on the wrong track.
 An early example is Ephraim Tutt's "Arthur Train" short stories.

 Courtroom mysteries are often set in England, and much of the drama takes place within the walls of that ultra-formal environment.
 P.D.
 James's "Commander Dalgliesh" tales fit this bill.
 Erle Stanley Gardner's "Perry Mason" franchise is the dominant American example, and Mary E. Martin's "Osgoode Trilogy" another.